-- 140. It is important that members understand that any use of Reserves is a short term, one off measure and is only justifiable to address non-recurring pressures or on the basis that there will be a fundamental review of Council budgets over the next year. - 141.
-The Council forecasts holding routine unallocated General Reserves of £7.959m (2.76%) as at 31 March 2023.
+121. It is important that members understand that any use of Reserves is a short term, one off measure and is only justifiable to address non-recurring pressures or on the basis that there will be a fundamental review of Council budgets over the next year.

+122. The Council forecasts holding unallocated General Reserves of £9.427m (3.63%) as at 31 March 2022.
 The Council's normal aim is ideally to hold 4% of our revenue budget as a general reserve.
 Auditors broadly consider reserves of between 2 and 4% to be prudent.
-Should it be decided to meet any of the gap from reserves in 2023/24, these would have to apply only to one off items or the savings would simply be deferred to future years.
-Should members wish to utilise reserves to help balance the budget in the short term, it is recommended that this should be done with a view to transitioning to a more sustainable financial basis in future years, with reserves used as far as possible only to cover one off or short term spending pressures or where recurrent savings are expected to be identified in the near future or for the following year. - 142.
-During 2022, the Scottish Government agreed to offer Councils a new fiscal flexibility in relation to PFI/PPP type service concessions.
-Such service contracts usually run for 25 or 30 years although the assets delivered (such as schools or roads) will last much longer.
-The new flexibility allows Councils to account for the debt element of these contracts over the life of the assets concerned typically 50 years, rather than the 25-30 year contract periods.
-Applying this approach to our historic PFI/PPP schemes produces a one-off financial benefit of £14.8m at 31 March 2023.
-This sum will be added to our General Reserve and utilised in full over the next three years to transition into the forecast service reductions required as a result of the flat cash settlements set out in the Scottish Government's May 2022 Spending Review.
+Should it be decided to meet any of the gap from reserves in 2022/23, these would have to apply only to one off items or the savings would simply be deferred to future years.
+Should members wish to utilise reserves to help balance the budget in the short term, it is recommended that this should be kept to a minimum and used as far as possible only to cover one off or short term spending pressures or where recurrent savings are expected to be identified in the near future or for the following year.